cloudflare/sandbox/README.md

 # sandbox

+_(If you're looking for the container-based sandboxing environment for Cloudflare Workers, please refer to https://github.com/cloudflare/sandbox-sdk)_

 ## Linux seccomp made easy

 This package provides a simple way to enable basic `seccomp` [system call filtering][1] in any application (even proprietary one) via environment variables.
 It is very similar to `SystemCallFilter=` [functionality in systemd][2], but with some advantages: